News Around NIDDK

 The researchers’ work revealed how cells use small sacs, called vesicles, to import and export materials to and from cells.
 This transport system is a fundamental process in how cells work.

 Rothman is a professor at Yale University and 2002 Lasker awardee.
 He is also a former NIDDK Advisory Council member and two-time NIDDK MERIT awardee.
 He has received support from several NIH institutes, and much of the work that earned him the Nobel was supported by a longstanding NIDDK grant that began in 1980.

 Early in his career, Rothman showed that events known to take place inside cells such as vesicle transport could actually be studied in vitro.
 He found that the details behind these complex trafficking events—such as the proteins involved, how they interacted and formed complexes, and how energy is used—could be dissected and reconstituted in the test tube.

-Just hours after learning of his Nobel Prize, Rothman told Nobel Media that receiving the award felt like “an out-of-body experience.”
+Just hours after leaning of his Nobel Prize, Rothman told Nobel Media that receiving the award felt like “an out-of-body experience.”
 Though he wasn’t relishing the media onslaught, he said, “The opportunity to be a spokesman for the field and for medical science, I do welcome that.”

 The trafficking of molecules within a cell and between a cell and its external surroundings underlies extraordinarily diverse biological processes.
 These include insulin secretion, neurotransmitter release, the transport of proteins that bring glucose and other nutrients into a cell, and the transport of proteins that serve as channels for salt ions to flow into or out of cells.
 Defects in the transport of proteins to their proper locations are associated with diseases such as cystic fibrosis and diabetes.